bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 Geometry as code isn't a new idea, but only recently have computers become powerful enough to make it practical.
 We've seen a ramp up from less computationally intense fields:

-**In the 2000s**, font rendering was completely replaced with geometry as code approaches for better text smoothing and Asian glyph support on low-power devices.
+**In the 2000s**, font rendering was completely replaced with geometry as code for better text smoothing at the subpixel level, Asian glyph support on pre-iPhone devices, and efficient e-ink support.

 **With 3D printing**, we needed to handle complex lattice patterns and infill that traditional CAD couldn't manage efficiently.
 Geometry as code excelled at these patterns but took overnight to compute.